lucasmillanm/bbw-151-jokesdb/README.md

 I would grade this project a 5.2, and here's why: I tried to set my focus on optimal code, since I work with REST API's at work I had it easier.
 Since I fulfilled the "min" requirements, I tried to optimize my code with error messages and optimized the REST Request to its best and since its logging everything it makes it easier to track what's happening.
-I also added a rating function, which enables a user to rate joke after its liking, but the joke is only able to have 1 rating at the time
+I also added a rating function, which enables a user to rate joke after its liking, but the joke is only able to have one rating at the time - why?
+Because it is way colder than having multiple ratings.

 # JokesDB